OpenZeppelin/relayer-plugin-channels/README.md

 }
 ```

+Note: If custom limit is set to 0 it will block all transactions

 ### Delete Fee Limit

 Remove a custom fee limit for a specific API key (reverts to default limit):